freedmanari/TBP_exclosures/README.txt

 README for "A unifying theoretical framework for tick-borne disease risk to explain conflicting results of exclosure experiments across scales"

+Published in Proceedings of the Royal Society B
+DOI: 10.1098/rspb.2025.2560

 Authors: Ari S. Freedman 123*, Simon A. Levin 1, Stephen A. Felt 4, Giulio A. De Leo 5 1 Department of Ecology and Evolutionary Biology, Princeton University, Princeton, NJ 08544 2 Department of Plant Biology, University of Vermont, Burlington, VT 05405